"Bizalom" **** (out of ****)

 Pretty soon, after living so closely together, an attraction develops between Kata and Janos.
 They say they have fallen in love with each other.
 And so "Bizalom" now takes on themes of love and loyalty.
 Loyalty to the movement, loyalty to each other and loyalty to their spouses.

 These themes aren't entirely new for Istvan Szabo.
-His previous films such as "Love Film (Szerelmesfilm, 1971)" also dealt with loyalty, in that case loyalty to Hungary, and love and memories.
-Some of his other films also used history as a backdrop, "25 Firemen Street (Tuzolto utca 25, 1973)" deals with WW2 and communist.
+His previous films such as "Love Film (Szerelmesfilm, 1971)" also dealt with loyalty, in that case loyalty to Hungary and love and memories.
+Some of his other films also used history as a backdrop, "25 Firemen Street (Tuzolto utca 25, 1973)" dealt with WW2 and communist.

 Szabo is probably the best known Hungarian filmmaker in America.
 His work was part of the Hungarian new wave of the late 1960s and 70s, along with Karoly Makk and Miklos Jancso.
 "Bizalom" was the first film Szabo made which showed real cross-over appeal.
 It was the first of five films which Szabo would make which received an Academy Award nomination for best foreign language film.
 Szabo's next film to be nominated, "Mephisto" (1982) would win the award.
 Making it the only Hungarian film to win in the category.